gurubamal/success_taste/cicd_setup_local/README.md

 > On your hardware (laptop, desktop, server) Secure boot must be disabled from BIOS; also, virtualization should be enabled.
 24GB system RAM is expected

-> '''VAGRANT''', '''VirtualBox''', and '''git''' should be pre-installed (restart device once after virtual box install)
+> ''VAGRANT'', ''VirtualBox'', and ''git'' should be pre-installed (restart device once after virtual box install)

 > It is expected that you are connected to internet